 We will start from scratch.
 For a back-in-stock alert email, keep the following points in mind.

 It is never a wise idea to hide the out-of-stock product pages from your website.
 How will consumers even know that the product is just out-of-stock?
-If they browse your website, search and product, and find a 404 page, they will simply think that the product was never available on your store.
+If they browse your website, search for and product, and find a 404 page, they will simply think that the product was never available in your store.
 Moreover, it will leave a negative user experience.

-The concept of back-in-stock email would not even work if out of stock product pages are not visible.
+The concept of back-in-stock email would not even work if out-of-stock product pages are not visible.

 So, simply include an out-of-stock tag on the product and place a “notify me” call to action, clicking on which users will be asked to specify the email address on which they want to get notified about the product availability once it is back in stock.

-You can also take the help of Exit Popup, so when a user tries to exit your website after seeing that the product is out of stock, the popup appears asking them to get alert over their email address once the product is back in stock.
+You can also take the help of Exit Popup, so when a user tries to exit your website after seeing that the product is out of stock, the popup appears asking them to get an alert over their email address once the product is back in stock.